ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 For now, let's put aside those definitions and instead start playing with functions.
 Their meaning will arise from experience.
 Once things make sense, using these terms is just a means to interact with the community.

 This is a big takeaway.
 We believe functional programming (_ergo_ OCaml) is best understood by practising it rather than reading about it.
 Just like skateboarding, cooking, or woodworking.
 Learning by doing is not only possible, it is usually the easiest and the best way to start.
-Because in the end, the goal is not to be able to give the correct definition of abstract terms but to write OCaml code.
+Because in the end, the goal is to write OCaml code, not to be able to give the correct definition of abstract terms.

 ## Applying Functions